cardano-foundation/CIPs/cip-drep-metadata/README.md

 The [CIP-100 | Governance Metadata](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0100) standard provides a base framework for how all off-chain governance metadata should be formed and handled.
 But this is intentionally limited in scope, so that it can be expanded upon by more specific subsequent CIPs.

-This proposal aims to provide a specification for off-chain metadata vocabulary that can be used to give context to CIP-100 for DRep registration, updates and retirement.
+This proposal aims to provide a specification for off-chain metadata vocabulary that can be used to give context to CIP-100 for DRep registration and updates.
 Without a sufficiently detailed standard for DRep metadata we introduce the possibility to undermine the ability of DReps to explain their motivations and therefore people looking for someone to represent them with the best possible information available to make that choice.
 Furthermore a lack of such standards risks preventing interoperability between tools, to the detriment of user experiences.

 ## Motivation: why is this CIP necessary?